 His eyes shifted nervously to a ruby ring.
 "Or how about this—"

 The woman's desire to control her temper evaporated.
 Before he even blinked, she had seized him by the throat and pulled him forward to look into those eyes he had just fancied, now hardened and dangerous.
 "How much… for the bloody painting…?" she snarled.

 Just then, strong breeze whipped over the marketplace and blew the scarf clean off the woman's face, revealing waves of dark brown hair and a pair of shocked hazel eyes.
 The black skull and crossbones tattoo with piercing red eyes on her left shoulder is what attracted the merchant's attention, though.
 His eyes went wide as he locked eyes with her again.
 "You're a pirate…" he breathed.

 Jeanne sighed and rolled her eyes, releasing her hold on him.
 "Yes, how very observant of you."

 She took his chin in one hand and leaned over the table, gingerly pressing a kiss to his nose.
 His cheeks turned a brilliant crimson, which only grew darker when she stood upright again.
-A light giggle escaped her lips, turning on her heel and tossing a wink over his shoulder as she pulled her scarf back on.
+A light giggle escaped her as she tucked her hair back into her scarf, turning on her heel and tossing a wink over her shoulder.
 "Ta."

 "Hey!" he called out, his eyes cutting to Jeanne, who had broken into a sprint.
 "Pirate!"
 He called to the many soldiers around him, pointing to the brunette's shrinking figure, "Pirate in the market!"